The Investment Fraud Special Advisory Committee

 Our Key Campaigns:

-- Victims’ Treatment by HMRC: We fight against unfair tax penalties imposed on fraud victims and advocate for a fairer system.
+- Victims’ Treatment by HMRC: We are fighting against unfair tax penalties being imposed on fraud victims and advocating for a fairer system.

-- Financial Abuse in Sport: We focus on the growing issue of fraud and financial misconduct in sport, working to raise awareness and improve protections for professional athletes.
+- Financial Abuse in Sport: We are focusing on the growing issue of fraud and financial misconduct in sport, working to raise awareness and improve protections for professional athletes.

-- Pension Fraud: We highlight the risks of pension fraud and advocate for stronger safeguards and better protection for those saving for retirement.
+- Pension Fraud: We are highlighting the risks of pension fraud and advocating for stronger safeguards and better protection for those saving for retirement.

 Why It Matters